moikot/health-check-panel/README.md

 ### How does it look?

 It looks very simple, it's just a panel with a text on it.
 When the backend is reachable, the panel is green and healthy.
-When the backend is not reachable, the panel becomes red and brings your attention.
+When the backend is not reachable, the panel becomes red and attracts your attention.

 ![showcase](https://raw.githubusercontent.com/anisimovsergey/health-check-panel/master/src/img/screenshot-showcase.png)